+Executive Summary Table

+Priority by

+Research Topic Main Findings

+Area

-Executive Summary Table Priority by Research Topic Area Main Findings Section A: Burden of injury and violence and findings of equity gaps in standard injury and violence data.
-Priority #1 Suicide Violence Overall suicide risk has been exacerbated by the COVID-19 pandemic.
+Section A: Burden of injury and violence and findings of equity gaps in standard injury and violence data.

+Priority #1 Priority #1

+Suicide Overall suicide risk has been exacerbated by the COVID-19 pandemic.
 Males have higher rates of suicide; largest gender gap among the 15 leading causes of death.
 Highest rates of suicide death were for American Indian/Alaska Native and White people, followed by Hispanic, Asian/Pacific Islander, and Black/African American people.
 Substantial proportions of Lesbian, Gay, Bisexual, Transgender, Queer + youth report both suicidal ideation (42.1%) and suicide plan (35.0%).
 Rates of attempted suicide were higher in Seattle than King County average among those in the poverty group.
 Rates of attempted suicide were significantly higher than county-wide average in city of Seattle (highest in the South Region).
 Data are lacking to accurately determine suicide rates and risk factors among socioeconomic subgroups to sufficiently examine intersectionality.

-Overall, violence risk has been exacerbated by the COVID-19 pandemic.
+Violence Overall, violence risk has been exacerbated by the COVID-19 pandemic.
 Males are at greatest risk for firearm deaths: older males have the highest suicide rate; younger males have the highest homicide rate.
 Eastern WA has higher firearm homicide and suicide rates than Western WA.
 High firearm suicide-rate regions and clusters have high unemployment, low life satisfaction, little emotional support, poor quality of life, low educational attainment, and high firearm availability.

-Proportions of homicide vs. suicide (84% and 73%, respectively) and more likely homicide (70% and 64%) among Black and Hispanic people, respectively.
+Proportions of homicide vs. suicide deaths vary among index socio-demographic

+groups: firearms deaths among White and American Indian/Alaska Native people are more likely to be suicide (84% and 73%, respectively) and more likely homicide (70% and 64%) among Black and Hispanic people, respectively.
 Both types of firearms deaths are more common in rural than urban areas.
 Local data on root causes and mitigating factors of violence are lacking, especially for people of color.
 Priority #2 Falls in older adults Opioid abuse Falls in older adults are a significant public health problem in our local, state, and regional communities, exacerbated in historically marginalized (low-income, non-white racial/ethnic, and/or rural) communities.
 Data on falls characteristics and outcomes are lacking for sub-groups.
 Survival bias precludes understanding falls burden in people of color.
 Non-fatal and fatal opioid overdose is a major burden on the community and on public health systems, significantly accelerated by the COVID-19 pandemic.
-Valid quantitative assessment continues to be difficult at the local, state and regional levels.
-Focus on opioids underestimates other forms of substance that may differentially impact marginalized communities.
+Valid quantitative assessment continues to be difficult at the local, state and regional levels. • Focus on opioids underestimates other forms of substance that may differentially impact marginalized communities.
 Priority #3 Traumatic brain injury There are significant disparities among historically marginalized groups.
 WA state recently adopted a law requiring reporting of school concussions, but data collection systems are lacking.
 There are no data systems to capture, monitor and report on traumatic brain injury incidence or outcomes overall and by race, ethnicity or geography.